simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``smpi/iprobe-cpu-usage`` **default:** 1 (no change)

 MPI_Iprobe calls can be heavily used in applications.
-To account correctly for the energy cores spend probing, it is necessary to reduce the load that these calls cause inside SimGrid.
+To account correctly for the energy that cores spend probing, it is necessary to reduce the load that these calls cause inside SimGrid.

-For instance, we measured a max power consumption of 220 W for a particular application but only 180 W while this application was probing.
+For instance, we measured a maximum power consumption of 220 W for a particular application but only 180 W while this application was probing.
 Hence, the correct factor that should be passed to this option would be 180/220 = 0.81.